pranathi2022/brain-tasks-app/README.md

 # Brain Tasks App – Deployment on AWS EKS

-This repository contains the complete setup to deploy a React application to a production-ready environment using Docker, Amazon ECR, Amazon EKS, and an automated CI/CD pipeline built with AWS CodePipeline and CodeBuild.
+This repository contains the complete setup to deploy a React application to a production-ready environment using Docker, Amazon ECR, Amazon EKS cluster, and an automated CI/CD pipeline built with AWS CodePipeline and CodeBuild.

 ---

 ## 🚀 Application Overview

 - **Application Type**: React
 - **Application Port**: 3000
 - **Deployment Platform**: Kubernetes (Amazon EKS)
 - **Container Runtime**: Docker